 This library is distributed via NuGet.
 Special Unity support is available, too.

-We target .NET Standard 2.0 with special optimizations for .NET 6+, making it compatible with most reasonably recent .NET runtimes such as Core 2.0 and later, Framework 4.6.1 and later, Mono 5.4 and later and Unity 2018.3 and later.
-The library code is pure C# (with Just-In-Time IL code generation on some platforms).
+We target .NET Standard 2.0 with special optimizations for .NET 8+ and .NET Framework.
+The library code is pure C# (with Just-In-Time IL code generation on some platforms or AOT safe source generators).

 To install with NuGet, just install the MessagePack